-The Rosetta spacecraft of the European Space Agency (Glassmeier et al. 2007) accompanied the comet 67P/C-G during two years from August 2014 through September 2016.
-On-board Rosetta was the instrument suite Rosetta Orbiter Sensor for Ion and Neutral Analysis (ROSINA) with two mass spectrometers and a pressure sensor (Balsiger et al. 2007).
-During the two weeks on October 2014, at a distance of 3 au from the Sun, but only 10 km from the nucleus, the densities measured in the coma by ROSINA DFMS (Double Focusing Mass Spectrometer) were relatively high allowing the detection of low-abundance species.
-DFMS measures one integer mass with a resolution of ~9000 at full width half maximum (FWHM) at mass 28 Da at a time.
+The Rosetta spacecraft of the European Space Agency (Glassmeier et al. 2007) accompanied the comet 67P/C-G for 2 yr from 2014 August through 2016 September.
+Onboard Rosetta was the instrument suite ROSINA with two mass spectrometers and a pressure sensor (Balsiger et al. 2007).
+During the two weeks in 2014 October, at a distance of 3 au from the Sun, but only 10 km from the nucleus, the densities measured in the coma by ROSINA DFMS (Double Focusing Mass Spectrometer) were relatively high allowing the detection of low-abundance species.
+DFMS measures one integer mass with a resolution of \sim 9000 at full width at half-maximum (FWHM) at a mass 28 Da at a time.
 The integration time is 20 s.
 The detector has a one-dimensional array of 512 pixels.
-A peak can be well approximated by a double Gaussian, whereby the second Gaussian has a \sim 3 times larger width and a 10 times lower height.
+A peak can be well approximated by a double Gaussian, whereby the second Gaussian has \sim 3 times larger width and 10 times lower height.
 For small peaks, one Gaussian is precise enough for most purposes.
 All peaks on one integer mass have the same widths for the two Gaussians.
 Details on the data analysis can be found in Le Roy et al. (2015) and Calmonte et al. (2016).